thurm64/miton.si/sitelen/md/echo_patch.md

 ### Step 4: Patch the APK
 Open the patcher from "Unknown Sources".
 Set up your username and password.
 Select the Echo Arena/Combat Server at the top of the list.
 Import the APK you placed earlier and patch it.
 This may take a few seconds, but when it finishes a confirmation screen will show up, and the patched APK should be in your Downloads folder.

 ### Step 5: Install the patched APK
-Transfer the file back to the PC and install the patched APK with SideQuest.
+Install the patched APK with SideQuest.

 ### Step 6: Restart
 Restart the headset.